Tarvisio: Economy

-For decades, Tarvisio benefited economically from people coming from Austria and exYugoslavia for shopping trips.
+For decades, Tarvisio benefited economically from people coming from Austria and former Yugoslavia for shopping trips.
 However, trade at the notorious "Rag Market" diminished after the implementation of Schengen Agreement and the establishment of the Eurozone.
 Today, tourism and winter sports in the Karawanks, the Carnic Alps, and the Julian Alps have become important industries.
 Tarvisio is known for its heavy alpine snow, which attracts many tourists for skiing and snowboarding, especially school groups.
 It was host to the 2003 Winter Universiade and the Women's 2007 Alpine Skiing World Cup.

 Infrastructure and transport

 Roads

 The town of Tarvisio is located in the immediate vicinity of the Alpe-Adria motorway (A23), which is accessible via two junctions: Tarvisio Sud and Tarvisio Nord.
 Tarvisio is also the junction of two major roads: the Pontebbana and the SS54.